-CFA’s African American Infant Program is one of the best resources we have to offer to families longing to parent a newborn.
-Last year this exciting program placed African American and biracial newborns in the homes of 20 overjoyed CFA families here in Washington and Oregon.
-The waiting time for placement in this program is relatively short, with African American couples typically waiting just a few months after their home study is approved; Caucasian couples waiting six to nine months; and singles for about one and a half years.
+CFA’s National Infant Program is one of the best resources we have to offer to families longing to parent a newborn.
+Last year this exciting program placed babies of all races in the homes of overjoyed CFA families here in Washington and Oregon.
+The waiting time for placement in this program is about 12 to 18 months.

 This is how it works:

 CFA works with you to get your home study completed; trains you in all sorts of adoption-related areas, including transracial adoption, if applicable; and guides you in completing a family profile book.
-We then coordinate with a network of agencies across the country, primarily in Florida, Georgia and Texas, who are working with birthmothers planning adoption.
+We then coordinate with a network of agencies across the country, primarily Florida, Texas, Utah, and Maine, who are working with birthmothers planning adoption.
 These agencies do their best to promote healthy pregnancies by offering prenatal care resources and counseling to birthmothers.
 When an agency begins working with a birthmother a medical history is obtained and, when possible, information from the birthfather is gathered, as well.

 When a birthmother sees your family’s profile book and chooses you as the parents for her baby, you will receive a phone call from CFA.
 This is your chance to learn about the birthparents and decide for yourselves whether or not this is the right match for your family.
 If you decide to go forward, you can begin to make plans to travel to the state where the baby is born to pick up your newborn.
 The time you have to prepare depends on your baby’s due date.
 Many times you will be able to meet the birthparents.
 Families may stay up to two weeks in the state their baby is born in, waiting for the interstate compact clearance before traveling back home with their newest family member.

-Our African American Infant Program Director, Gayle Fidanzo, is available to answer any questions you have about this program.
-Please email Gayle at email@example.com or give her a call at 503-232-1211.
+Our National Infant Program Director, Julie Webb, is available to answer any questions you have about this program.
+Please email Julie at email@example.com or give her a call at 503-232-1211.

-Steps to adopting through the African American Program
+Steps to adopting through the National Infant Program

 You will then complete and send in an application along with the following: